Static Stretching vs. Dynamic Stretching: Which Should You Do?

 Active warm-up exercises — especially those that involve dynamic stretching — have the opposite effect, boosting blood flow, activating the central nervous system, and enhancing strength, power, and range of motion.
 As a result, they offer a host of both immediate and long term benefits.

-Active warm-ups improve performance
+They improve performance

 A 2014 systematic review of 31 studies published in the British Journal of Sports Medicine found that active warm-ups encompassing such exercises as sprints and plyometrics can enhance power and strength performance.
 Meanwhile shorter, static stretching not only fails to provide such a boost, but may also reduce strength.
 A meta-analysis of 32 studies on warming up and performance in 2010 also found that doing an active warm-up before engaging in sports yields improved performance — in this case, by 79 percent across all criteria examined.